Landscape Ecohydrology

 Our research allows us to estimate where and how much water is stored in the landscape.
 This allows us to predict severe flooding and to estimate the effects of droughts. | Photo: Lukas Kleine

-We aim to understand how catchments function ecohydrologically at different spatio-temporal scales, i.e how and how long is water stored and released in landscapes.
-For this, we link landscapes and riverscapes by understanding the physical processes that generate stream flow, and the way these processes influence the hydrochemistry and ecohydrology of streams.
-One of our main tools is the use of stable isotope tracers as "fingerprints" of waters to quantify internal processes of water storage, transmission and release, and ecohydrological fluxes across spatio-temporal scales.
-We integrate our extensive environmental data into ecohydrological models (the group developed the tracer-aided model EcH2O-iso) to parameterise ecohydrological interactions in a physically-based way.
-This allows the effects of vegetation on water usage and the direct effects of climate and landuse change on water flow paths and availability to be quantitatively assessed.
+We aim to understand the ecohydrological functioning of catchments at different spatio-temporal scales, i.e. how and how long is water stored and released in landscapes.
+For this, we link landscapes and riverscapes by understanding the physical processes that generate stream flow, and the way these processes influence the hydrochemistry and ecohydrology of landscapes and streams.
+One of our main tools is the use of stable isotope tracers as "fingerprints" of waters to quantify internal processes of water storage, transmission and release, and ecohydrological fluxes monitored across spatio-temporal scales.
+We integrate our extensive environmental data into ecohydrological models (the group developed the tracer-aided model EcH2O-iso) to parameterise ecohydrological fluxes and interactions in a physically-based way.
+This allows the effects of vegetation on water use, and the direct effects of climate and landuse change on water flow paths and availability to be quantitatively assessed.

-These models use coupled isotope-hydrology water tracking to simulate stable isotope ratios and their transformation from precipitation to stream flow through fluxes in vegetation canopies, rooting zones, deeper soils and groundwater aquifers.
+Tracer-aided models use coupled isotope-hydrology water tracking to simulate stable isotope ratios and their transformation from precipitation to stream flow through fluxes in vegetation canopies, rooting zones, deeper soils and groundwater aquifers.
 These approaches also allow us to estimate ages of water.
 One goal is to investigate soil-vegetation-atmosphere-water dynamics through tracers and tracer-aided modelling to quantify the heterogeneity in spatio-temporal patterns of "green" (evaporation and transpiration) and "blue" (groundwater recharge and runoff) water fluxes and to identify how plant water use will affect and possibly alter signals of potential climate change.
+We also use other tracer-aided models developed by the group (e.g. STARR).

-We work at three main experimental sites: (i) The Demnitzer MillCreek catchment in the East of Brandenburg, Germany, which has soil and vegetation conditions representative of the drought-sensitive parts of NE Germany and central Europe; (ii) The Girnock Burn catchment in NE Scotland, which is characteristic for cool northern climates with deep organic soils; (iii) the urban area of Berlin, where we also conduct extensive monitoring of atmosphere-soil-vegetation-stream flow interactions is also conducted in the city of Berlin to understand these processes in urban settings and thus, support decision-making for sustainable urban development.
+Currently, we work at the following main experimental sites: (i) The Demnitzer MillCreek catchment in the East of Brandenburg, Germany, which has soil and vegetation conditions representative of the drought-sensitive parts of NE Germany and central Europe and where stream intermittence is a big issue; in 2023 it was selected as a one of the Global Network of Ecohydrology Demonstration Sites by the UNESCO-IHP ECOHYDROLOGY PROGRAMME. (ii) the urban area of Berlin, where we also conduct extensive monitoring of atmosphere-soil-vegetation-stream flow interactions is also conducted in the city of Berlin to understand these processes in urban settings and thus, support decision-making for sustainable urban development; (iii) the floodplains of the National Park Lower Oder Valley to understand dynamics in floodplain-river connectivity; (iv) The Sophienfliess near Buckow, Maerkische Schweiz, where we aim to understand hydrological, water quality and water isotope dynamics in a steep headwater catchment in Brandenburg, affected by beaver activities; (v) the Girnock Burn catchment in NE Scotland, which is characteristic for northern climates with deep organic soils.
 Finally, we use local processed-based insights from different geographical environments from international inter-catchment comparisons to synthesise a more holistic understanding of hydrological and ecological function.

-In summary, our research delivers new scientific understanding for assessing how different land use affects "green" and "blue" water partitioning, providing a crucial basis for evaluating how water storage and flux dynamics can be mediated by land management strategies to build resilience and to protect water resources against future climate change.
+Our research delivers new scientific understanding for assessing how different land use affects "green" and "blue" water partitioning, providing a crucial basis for evaluating how water storage and flux dynamics can be mediated by land management strategies to build ecohydrological resilience and to protect water resources against future climate change.

 Within Department 1, Ecohydrology & Biogeochemistry, our team addresses the three departmental core areas of research: Landscape-waterscape interactions; ecohydrology and biogeochemistry of urban and disturbed systems; and abiotic-biotic coupling.